samyak2403/BannerAds/README.md

 ## For Developers

-To maximize your app's revenue by displaying Native Ads within RecyclerView list items, follow the instructions below.
+To maximize your app's revenue by displaying Banner Ads , follow the instructions below.

-## How to Use the NaiveAds RecyclerView Library
+## How to Use the BannerAds Library

 ### Step 1: Add the JitPack Repository